jorgenschaefer/elpy/README.md

 - **Python web documentation:**
   Simply access the Python web documentation using a tab-completed list of modules and objects.
+- **Test running (using nose)**
+  Run all your tests, the tests for the current module or just the current unit with a simple keystroke.
 - **Refactoring (using rope):**
   Use any of multiple powerful refactoring tools, such extracting the region to a variable or a separate function, renaming